White-nose Syndrome, Bats, State Parks, and WMAs

 What are TPWD and other Texas authorities doing about WNS?

 TPWD employees in the Wildlife and State Parks Divisions are aware of the serious threat posed by WNS to bat populations in Texas.
-We are coordinating with partner groups like Bat Conservation International and taking actions to protect bats in Texas.
+We have been, and will continue coordinating with partners like BCI, Universities, and private landowners to protect bats in Texas.

 Is TPWD closing caves and/or locations where bats may be viewed?